 The home health plan of care, or care plan, is the framework on which the interdisciplinary team builds their care.
 Without an accurate and comprehensive care plan, the likelihood of successful patient outcomes decreases significantly.
 During episode management review, clues to patient needs and essential elements to a comprehensive care plan may be discovered.

-While reviewing an episode of care it was noted that a patient’s HHRG score and primary diagnosis indicated a possible need for therapy services.
+While reviewing an episode of care it was noted that a patient’s HIPPS code and primary diagnosis indicated a possible need for therapy services.
 The current care plan did not include orders for therapy services.

-A 75-year-old female with an HHRG score of C3F3S1.
+A 75-year-old female with a HIPPS code of 1CC31.
 The physician referred the patient for home health SN services for wound care to address a Stage 2 pressure ulcer of the buttock.
 Upon a brief discussion of the case, the home health team discovered the patient has limited mobility.
 In addition, the patient and caregiver required education in pressure reduction measures.